ASDFGHoney/RDR/README.md

 2. `/init`: Create the folder structure
 3. More commands to be developed during usage

+## Requirements

+This project is designed to work specifically with **Claude Code** (claude.ai/code).
+Other AI assistants or IDEs are not supported.

 ## Getting Started

 1. Run `/init` to create the folder structure